Pavithra-Sadheeshkumar/N8N-Automation/Order Status Automation/README.md

 ### 1. Data Retrieval

-The workflow is triggered manually (or can be set via a Cron schedule) and pulls all relevant rows from the **"Order Details"** Google Sheet to begin processing.
+The workflow is triggered manually (or via a scheduled Cron job) and retrieves order data from the **Order Details** sheet in Google Sheets.

-### 2. The Switch Engine
+### 2. Status-Based Routing (Switch Engine)

-Orders are automatically categorized into seven distinct operational paths:
+Each order is routed into a specific processing path based on its current status:

+- **Pending**
-* **Pending:** Triggers a 2-stage reminder system.
-If payment isn't received, it executes auto-cancellation logic.
+  Triggers a two-stage reminder system.
+If payment is not completed within 24 hours, the order is automatically cancelled.

+- **Processing**
-* **Processing:** Alerts the Warehouse via **Slack** and creates a dedicated **Asana** task for fulfillment.
+  Sends a Slack notification to the warehouse team and creates a packing task in Asana.

-* **Shipped:** Automatically emails the DHL tracking number and URL to the customer.
-* **Delivered:** Triggers a "Wait" node (24 hours) followed by an automated Feedback request.
+- **Shipped**
+  Sends tracking details (DHL) to the customer via email.

+- **Delivered**
+  Sends a delivery confirmation email followed by a feedback request after 24 hours.

+- **Refunded / Cancelled**
-* **Refunded/Cancelled:** Triggers an inventory restock calculation and notifies the **Finance** team via Slack.
+  Updates inventory and notifies the finance team.

-* **Ready for Pickup:** Coordinates directly with the **Logistics** team for DHL pickup arrangements.
+- **Ready for Pickup**
+  Notifies the logistics team to arrange shipment pickup.

 ### 3. Safety Checks

-To prevent "notification fatigue," each path includes **"If" nodes** (e.g., *Checking notification*).
-These verify if an alert has already been sent, ensuring customers and teams never receive duplicate messages for the same status.
+To prevent duplicate notifications, the workflow includes conditional checks to verify whether a notification has already been sent.
+This ensures that customers and internal teams do not receive repeated messages for the same event.

 ```mermaid